 Never use steel wool, abrasive scrubbing powders, or any other scrubbing material on your tile.
 Your tile has a finish on it that will be damaged with any of these products.
 Soft cleaning cloths and mops are usually all that is required.

 Don't let spills sit for any length of time.
-The same stains that will discolor your clothes, will seep in and discolor your tile and grout.
+The same stains that will discolor your clothes, and even seep in and discolor your tile and grout.
 Oily stains, tomato stains, and drink stains can all sink into your tile, so wipe them up quick.

-Tile is hard and it can withstand a lot, but it will crack or chip if enough force is exerted on it.
+Tile is hard, and it can withstand a lot, but it will crack or chip if enough force is exerted on it.
 Protect your tile surfaces by using furniture protectors on the bottom of chair and table legs.
-When moving furniture be especially careful.
+When moving furniture, you must be especially careful.
 Be sure to use protectors on the bottom of any potted plants as well.

 Don't use them on your tile floors.
 They may scratch or dull your finish.
 Most vacuum cleaners have a button that will turn off your beater bar to vacuum hard surface floors like tile.

 Dirt is the worst enemy to a tile floor.
 Tile floors need to be swept/vacuumed and mopped regularly to prevent damage to the grout and finish.
 A quick daily sweep and a light weekly mopping are usually all that is required to keep your floors looking great.